Power-Components/powergrid-doc/doc/table/datasource.md

 }
 ```

+## Join Tables

-Some features like [Column sortable()](https://livewire-powergrid.docsforge.com/main/include-columns/#sortable) or [Column Filters](https://livewire-powergrid.docsforge.com/main/column-filters/)  may require you to `join` your relationship in your Datasource.
+Some features like [Column sortable()](https://livewire-powergrid.docsforge.com/main/include-columns/#sortable) or [Column Filters](https://livewire-powergrid.docsforge.com/main/column-filters/) may require you to join your relationship in your Datasource.
 This will make the relationship table fields available in the same result row.

 The following example shows how to `join` the `categories` relationship: